GageGabaldon/CS386-Team-Project/Deliverables/D3_Inception.md

   this to handle updating the screen when a new location is reached so we do not have to keep making new activities.

   + **NPC** class will handle anything to do with NPCs that the player comes across in the story.
-  This will help keep track of recurring characters and handle health stats for combat purposes.
+  This will store information to be able to handle health stats for combat purposes.

-  + **Event** Class will work with handling anything to do with events happening in the story such as something requiring user input or interaction.
-This will include handling cases where the user makes a choice and update what happens with the location and activities class.
+  + **Event** class will contain dialogue for the player to input and dialogue for the event in the story.
+This will also include a list of NPC's that will be in the event.

   + **UpdateGame** class will work closely with the activities class to update the current state of the game.
-  This will include things like changing the current activity and updating the user’s location.
+  This will include things like changing the current activity and updating the user interface.